American Curl: Characteristics

 The American Curl is a medium-sized cat 5–10 lbs, and does not reach maturity until 2-3 years of age.
 Females should be between 5–8 lbs and males 7–10 lbs.

 American Curl kittens are born with straight ears, which begin to curl within forty-eight hours.
-After four months, their ears will not curl any longer, and should be hard and stiff to the touch at the base of the ear with flexible tips.
-A pet-quality American Curl may have almost straight ears, but showcats must have ears that curl in an arc between 90 and 180 degrees.
-A 90 degrees is preferable, but cats will be disqualified if their ears touch the back of their skulls.
+After four months, their ears will not curl any longer, and will be hard and stiff to the touch at the base of the ear with flexible tips.

 Both longhaired and shorthaired American Curls have soft, silky coats which lie flat against their bodies.
-They require little grooming and enjoy spending time with their owners and generally get along well with other animals and people who aren't their owners.
+They're known to be relatively low maintenance.

 The American Curl, while still an uncommon breed, is found across the world in the United States, Spain, France, Japan, Russia, and many other countries.

 Genetics and Health

 Various matings between cats with curled ears and cats without curled ears revealed a dominant inheritance of the curl gene.
 Sex-linked distribution was not found.
 The mutant gene was designated as curl and is symbolized by Cu.
-Another mutation of the ear pinna was found in Scottish Fold cats.
-In these cats both heterozygous and homozygous (FdFd) cats, animals suffer from osteochondrodysplasia.
+Another mutation of the ear pinna was found in Scottish Fold cats, in these cats both heterozygous and homozygous (FdFd) cats, animals suffer from osteochondrodysplasia.
 The question arises if homozygous curls (CuCu) could also be affected by cartilage formation defects and bone abnormalities.
 However, observations of a CuCu cat over two years showed no sign of anomaly.